 Coleman Legal Group, LLC

-Our experienced team of Georgia uncontested divorce lawyers have helped hundreds of clients successfully file simple and complex uncontested divorce for over fourteen years.
+Our experienced team of Georgia uncontested divorce lawyers have helped hundreds of clients successfully file simple and complex uncontested divorce for over fifteen years.
 Call 770-609-1247 to speak with an experienced Georgia uncontested divorce attorney now to get more information.
 We have extensive experience with cases involving complex child custody, alimony, spousal support, asset and issues regarding business owners.

 A frequent question is “What makes a Georgia divorce uncontested (vs contested)?”

 In Georgia, an uncontested divorce is a divorce case where the parties are in agreement to all the terms of the divorce before the case is filed.
 The most common terms that need to be agreed upon are:

 - whether both parties actually agree to get divorced